CRLClearinghouse/dev_example/README.md

 # Civil Rights Litigation Clearinghouse - Coding Task

-The [Civil Rights Litigation Clearinghouse](https://clearinghouse.net), a project of the University of Michigan Law School, is seeking a part-time, remote (within the U.S.) full-stack developer.
-For more information about the role, see [the job posting](https://careers.umich.edu/job_detail/204257/full_stack_developer).

 The purpose of this coding task is to demonstrate your abilities with Python, Django, and dealing with database data.
 It's intended to take 1-2 hours.

 # Setup